eniiza/portfolio/README.md

 ## 📌 Future Plans
 - Add more projects
-- Include a blog or dev journal
+- Include a dev journal
 - Improve design and animations

 ---